 With Insycle’s integrations, your revenue, marketing, sales, support, and operations teams can all use the same product.
 This facilitates collaboration, sharing links, and helps to align teams around their data.

 Your data operations are unified.
-That means one training, one security audit, and one vendor relationship for all of your data management teams.
+That means one training, security audit, and vendor relationship for all your data management teams.
 Your procurement and IT departments will be happy too!

 Align All Teams — Sales, Marketing, and Support — Around Data Goals

 Where Insycle truly shines is in the full organizational capabilities that it brings to the table.
-Using Insycle, you can create data management alignment among all of your teams that use customer data.
+Using Insycle, you can create data management alignment among all your teams using customer data.

 With unlimited team members, you can use the Insycle analytics and health assessment to easily track progress across your organization and provide visibility to the data issues that are holding you back.